 Why should the broader public care about the science we do, especially if it is basic rather than applied research?
 Though we don’t like to admit it, it is our, scientists’, job to help the public appreciate basic science and understand its value.
 Funding agencies such as the National Science Foundation recognize the need to identify and pursue “Broader Impacts” of research projects, and such broader impacts are now a required section of most grant proposals.

 My favorite kind of outreach entails raising awareness and appreciation of biodiversity – even the biodiversity found in urban or suburban areas, right in your backyard!
 A BioBlitz is a 24 hour event, during which scientific experts identify as many species as they can find within a delimited area.
 The public is invited to partake in the fun: observe scientists at work, interact with them, engage in hands-on educational activities, and even help “do” some of the science.
-BioBlitzes are becoming more popular, and 2016 should be the year of the blitz, as it marks the 100 anniversary of the National Park Service.
-On June 4th, the 2016 CT State Bioblitz will take place in East Hartford, CT, and there is every reason to believe it will be spectacular.
+BioBlitzes are becoming more popular, and 2016 was the year of the blitz, as it marked the 100 anniversary of the National Park Service.

 Below are a couple of videos of microscopic life of New England – a swimming, multiflagellated asexual cell (zoospore) of a common filamentous alga Oedogonium, and a quick look at a water bear (tardigrade), the ultimate survivor of the animal world that can be frozen, dried, heated, even sent to outer space and come out of it unscathed.